MSFonti/Emotion-Detection-from-Video-using-YOLO-v8-OnAzure/README.md

 - Deploy the app with eb deploy.
 2. Access the Application
 - After deployment, access your API via the provided URL: eb open
-- You can test the deployed application by sending video files or streaming webcam video.